-- d.
-All cannabis goods sold by a retail business shall be contained in child-resistant packaging. - e.
-Retailers shall record point-of-sale areas and areas where cannabis goods are displayed for sale on the video surveillance system.
-At each point-of-sale location, camera placement must allow for the recording of the facial features of any person purchasing or selling cannabis goods, or any person in the retail area, with sufficient clarity to determine identity. - f.
-A retail licensee who is engaged in retail sale shall hire or contract for security personnel who are at least 21 years of age to provide security services for the licensed retail premises.
-All security personnel hired or contracted for by the licensee shall be licensed by the Bureau of Security and Investigative Services and shall comply with Chapters 11.4 and 11.5 of Division 3 of the Business and Professions Code. - (h) Access to Retailer Premises. - a.
-Access to the premises of a retail licensee/permittee shall be limited to individuals who are at least 21 years of age. - b.
-Notwithstanding Section 6-5.38 (h)(a), individuals who are at least 18 years of age and in possession of a valid physician's recommendation shall be granted access to the premises of a retail licensee/permittee for the sole purpose of purchasing medicinal cannabis consistent with the physician's recommendation. - (i) Authorized Sales.
+- (1) Access to the premises of a retail licensee/permittee shall be limited to individuals who are at least 21 years of age. - (2) Notwithstanding Section 6-5.38 (h)(a), individuals who are at least 18 years of age and in possession of a valid physician's recommendation shall be granted access to the premises of a retail licensee/permittee for the sole purpose of purchasing medicinal cannabis consistent with the physician's recommendation. - (I) Authorized Sales.
 A retailer shall only sell adult-use cannabis and adult-use cannabis products to individuals who are at least 21 years of age.
 A retailer shall only sell medicinal cannabis or medicinal cannabis products to individuals who are at least 18 years of age, but not yet 21, if those individuals are in possession of a valid physician's recommendation.
-Medicinal cannabis sales to individuals 21 years of age and older are unrestricted. - (j) Limited Access Areas.
+Medicinal cannabis sales to individuals 21 years of age and older are unrestricted. - (J) Limited Access Areas.
 A retailer shall establish limited-access areas and permit only authorized individuals to enter the limited-access areas.
 Authorized individuals include individuals employed by the retailer as well as any outside vendors, contractors, or other individuals conducting business that requires access to the limited access area.
 All individuals granted access to the limited access area shall be at least 21 years of age, and if not employed by the retailer, shall be escorted at all times by an employee of the licensee/permittee.
 A retailer shall maintain a log of all individuals who are not employees who are granted access to the limited access area.
-These logs shall be made available to the City Manager, Chief of Police, or their designees upon request.

-- (k) Operating hours of the Store Front Retailer License shall be limited to the hours of 9:00 a.m. through 9:00 p.m., seven days a week. - Store Front/Retail Security Requirements.
+These logs shall be made available to the City Manager, Chief of Police, or their designees upon request. - (K) Operating hours of the Store Front Retailer License shall be limited to the hours of 9:00 a.m. through 9:00 p.m., seven days a week. - (L) Store Front/Retail Security Requirements.
 All provisions incorporated within Section 6-5.31 of this Chapter (Security Measures), are directly applicable to and binding on all cannabis businesses, including all Store Front/Retail businesses.

-6-5.41 Operating Requirements for Non-Store Front Retailer.
+6-5.41 Retailer, Non-Store Front Retailer and Microbusiness Delivery Requirements.

-- (a) Non-Store Front Retailer License Owners and Operators are required to verify the age and the necessary documentation of each customer.
+- (A) Non-Store Front Retailer License Owners and Operators are required to verify the age and the necessary documentation of each customer.
 They must ensure that medical customers are at least eighteen (18) years of age and verify that the customer has a valid doctor's recommendation.
 Doctor recommendations are not to be obtained or provided at the retail location.
 In the case of adult-use customers, they must verify that the customer is at least twenty-one (21) years of age.
-Sales shall only be made to persons matching this criteria. - (b) All Store Front Retailers, Non-Store Front Retailers (delivery) and Microbusinesses which conduct deliveries into or within the City of Madera shall be required to obtain a permit from the City of Madera in order to conduct retail sales regardless, if they are located in the City or another local jurisdiction. - (c) Operating hours of the Non-Store Front Retailer License or out of town retail delivery services shall be limited to the hours of 9:00 a.m. through 9:00 p.m., seven days a week.
+Sales shall only be made to persons matching this criteria. - (B) All Store Front Retailers, Non-Store Front Retailers (delivery) and Microbusinesses which conduct deliveries into or within the City of Madera shall be required to obtain a permit from the City of Madera in order to conduct retail sales regardless, if they are located in the City or another local jurisdiction. - (C) Operating hours of the Non-Store Front Retailer License or out of town retail delivery services shall be limited to the hours of 9:00 a.m. through 9:00 p.m., seven days a week.